erwald/blog/posts/forecasts-on-the-population-stability-and-upcoming-election-of-nigeria.md

 [Will Nigeria have a successful coup before 2025?](https://www.metaculus.com/questions/9589/nigerian-coup-b-2025/)

-The base rate of successful coups since independence (1960-2022) is ~7.2% annually (depending on how you count).
-That shakes out to ~14% probability that there's a successful coup before 2025 (so, this year or next).
-But:
+Using the [time-invariant version of Laplace's rule of succession](https://epochai.org/blog/a-time-invariant-version-of-laplace-s-rule), the base rate (depending on how you tally historical coups) using the record since independence (1960-2023) suggests there's a ~19% probability that there's a successful coup before 2025 (so, this year or next).[^2] But:

 - There have been no coups in the last ~30 years or since the restoration of democracy in 1999.
 (There was apparently one foiled coup plot in 2004.)
 - Lucky Irabor (head of the Nigerian Armed Forces) [said last month](https://archive.ph/yOtws): "Never again will we see men in uniform take power. [...]
 Democracy has come to stay; a government of the people, by the people and for the people has come to stay.
 That is an assurance, and then of course for the elections, I am sure you know that the police are on the lead."
 - Most of the probability mass is probably around this year's election (see next section).
 For example, there could be widespread protests as a result of election fraud, causing the military to take over in response (in the style of the 2020 Malian coup d'état, sort of).
 But this seems like it'll be the best-run election since the establishment of democracy in Nigeria.

-So I adjust down to 5%.
+So I adjust down to 8%.

 <table width="100%" border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">